allan-walpy/my-dev-guide/code_conventions.md

 `AV1230 Consider providing property-changed events`

-**suggestion**: consider providing events that are raised when certain properties are changed; such an event should be named `PropertyChanged`;
+**suggested**: consider providing events that are raised when certain properties are changed; such an event should be named `PropertyChanged`;

 > if your class has many properties that require corresponding events, consider